Estimated reading time: 6 minutes

 Frank Herbert Threatens House Atreides

 When it comes to the great classics of the genre, I find they never disappoint no matter how many times one might read them, and the Dune Series by Frank Herbert most definitely belongs to this category.
-Today we’re going to take a look at Dune Messiah, the second book in the Dune Series, picking up right where the first one left off.
+Today we’re going to take a look at the second book in the Dune Series with our Dune Messiah book review, picking up right where the first one left off.

 As a note before we begin, I do recommend you read the first novel before going into this one.
 It’s a very real epic telling a single coherent story over six novels, and needless to say, dropping in anywhere but the start will make things confusing.